WHAT IS XARELTO® (rivaroxaban)?

 XARELTO® is a prescription medicine used to reduce the risk of stroke and blood clots in people with atrial fibrillation, not caused by a heart valve problem.
-There is limited information on how XARELTO® compares to a medicine called warfarin in reducing the risk of stroke when the blood levels of warfarin are well controlled.
+For patients currently well-managed on warfarin, there is limited information on how XARELTO® and warfarin compare in reducing the risk of stroke.

 XARELTO® is also a prescription medicine used to treat deep vein thrombosis and pulmonary embolism, and to help reduce the risk of these conditions occurring again.